tailwindlabs/tailwindcss/docs/source/docs/border-radius.blade.md

     [
       '.rounded',
       'border-radius: .25rem;',
-      "Apply a medium border radius to all corners of an element.", ],
+      "Apply the default border radius to all corners of an element.", ],
     [
       '.rounded-lg',